jacobsilverman/td-8/readme.md

 1. run `npm install` in the project directory
 2. open your browser to http://localhost:3000/

-# Please note some changes were required to the original project files and to the project instructions to complete the project
+Please note some changes were required to the original project files and to the project instructions to complete the project.

 # index.html
 Inside index.html change the following:
 ```